akoen/notes/content/notes/precautionary_principle.md

 -   The risks of _not_ taking action are often ignored.
 For example, it is estimated to that shutting down all [§Nuclear Power Plants]({{< relref "nuclear_energy" >}}) in Japan following the [§Fukushima Nuclear Disaster]({{< relref "fukushima_nuclear_disaster" >}}), more people died because they could no longer afford to heat their homes in winter than did from the disaster itself.

 -   A major problem with bureaucracies, especially governments, is that they care tremendously when their actions bring harm, but tend to ignore the much greater devastation that often comes with inaction.
+    -   For example, this month (March 2021), many countries have blocked the use of the AstraZeneca Covid-19 vaccine because of an extremely minor risk of blood clots, despite the jab's excellent ability to prevent the disease.